-A short-term obligation rated 'A-1' is rated in the highest category by Standard & Poor's.
-The obligor's capacity to meet its financial commitment on the obligation is strong.
+A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
+The obligor's capacity to meet its financial commitments on the obligation is strong.
 Within this category, certain obligations are designated with a plus sign (+).
-This indicates that the obligor's capacity to meet its financial commitment on these obligations is extremely strong.
+This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong.